 Set during and after the War, this is the story of a young woman's search for her fiancé, whom she believes might still be alive despite having officially been reported as "killed in the line of duty."
 Unable to walk since childhood, fearless Mathilde Donnay is undeterred in her quest as she scours the country for information about five wounded French soldiers who were brutally abandoned by their own troops.
 At once a mystery, a love story, and an extraordinary portrait of life in France before and after the War.

 In the best tradition of British storytelling, here murder, deceit, family honor, and intrigue are intricately woven into a compelling drama of decadent British aristocracy set during World War I. Leonora Galloway reveals the mysteries of her twisted upbringing to her daughter while they are visiting the battlefield monuments of WWI.
 You can not put it down.

 Widely considered one of the best novels of the twentieth century Parade's End explores the world of the English ruling class as it descends into the chaos of the first World War.
-Christopher Tietjens an officer from a wealthy family is torn between duty to his unfaithful socialite wife, Sylvia, and the possibility of happiness offered by his suffragette mistress, Valentine.
+In the BBC/PBS mini-series a blonde Benedict portrays Christopher Tietjens an officer from a wealthy family who is torn between his unfaithful socialite wife, Sylvia, and his suffragette mistress, Valentine.
 Heartbreaking, terrifying and beautiful.

 4A Soldier of the Great War

 No book description can begin to explain the sweep, the sadness, the beauty and thrill of this story.
 The young son of a prosperous Roman lawyer, whose idyllic life of privilege is curtailed by the Great War tells the story - from the vantage point of old age - of his life, his loves, his escape from the madness of war.
 Once you pick it up you can't put it down and once you pick it up you will need to talk about it with everyone you know.

 5Birdsong: A Novel of Love and War